Air France-KLM Flying Blue Program Guide

-Aeroflot, Aerolineas Argentinas, Aeromexico, Air Europa, Alitalia, China Airlines, China Eastern, China Southern, Czech Airlines, Delta Air Lines, Kenya Airways, Korean Air, MEA, Saudia, TAROM, Vietnam Airlines and Xiamen Air.
+Aeroflot, Aerolineas Argentinas, Aeromexico, Air Europa, Air France, Alitalia, China Airlines, China Eastern, China Southern, Czech Airlines, Delta Air Lines, Garuda Indonesia, Kenya Airways, KLM, Korean Air, MEA, Saudia, TAROM, Vietnam Airlines and Xiamen Air.

 It's free to join the Flying Blue program and occasionally bonus miles are given on joining.

 In 2018 Flying Blue changed to a revenue based program.
 This means you will earn Miles corresponding to the amount you spend on Air France-KLM, Hop! and Joon.
 The number of miles earned depends upon your status level (see below) in the program.

 Silver members earn 6 miles for each euro spent